 a) I think Jesus was a real person who provoked all sorts of creatively shaped stories about him.

 b) I think he spoke and acted in disconcerting ways that reflected his vision of the subversive nearness of God’s reign—already dawning in his words and actions, but soon to arrive universally.
-(And I think what did arrive soon afterwards was something beyond the exact terms of his original vision.)
+(But note: I think what did arrive soon afterwards was something beyond the exact terms of his original vision—more about that below.)

 c) I think he was executed because his words and actions seemed politically disruptive.

-d) I think that his first followers discovered that even execution couldn’t keep him from animating their life in God in new and startling ways, and that some believed they had actually seen and heard him in ways they found difficult to describe.
+d) I think that his first followers discovered that even execution couldn’t keep him from animating their life in God in new and startling ways, and that some honestly reported actually seeing and meeting him in ways they found difficult to describe.

 I think all these things about Jesus and his first followers.
 I think they’re probably true, historically speaking.
 And it matters to me.
 I’m not sure exactly why it matters, or how much it matters, but it matters.
 If my opinions about Jesus changed, I don’t know how that might change my faith in the God I take to be present now—maybe not that much, but I really don’t know, since that’s not where I am right now.

-In any case, my opinions matter to me, and I feel obliged to defend them, just as I would feel obliged to defend any opinions that matter.
+In any case, my opinions matter to me, and I feel obliged to speak on their behalf, just as I would feel obliged to speak on behalf of any opinions that matter.
 It’s not that I couldn’t possibly be wrong, but when I think I’m at least approximately right I should be clear about that and, just as importantly, about why I think so.

 My more skeptical friends like to ask me why I would even think any of this about Jesus.
 The only evidence for his existence seems to be material written about him decades after his alleged crucifixion.
 He’s first mentioned by Paul, who didn’t know Jesus before his execution, though he did claim to know Jesus’ brother James as well as Peter.
 Stories in the Gospels were written even later and show obvious signs of embellishment.
 People outside the movement, like Josephus or Pliny or Tacitus, are only reporting what members of the movement told them decades later.
 There’s just not a lot of documentation.
 And any new information might radically alter our assumptions about what really happened.

 That’s all true.
-But like Bart Ehrman (a secular historian of early Christianity) I think the evidence we have is more than enough to support what I currently think happened.
+But like Bart Ehrman (an agnostic/atheist historian of early Christianity) I think the evidence we have is more than enough to support what I currently think happened.
 Let me illustrate:

 Pretend you’re an anthropologist.
 Imagine that you find a new tribe, a completely oral culture, and the tribal leader tells you this story: